 Counting seals at Godrevy

-Cornwall is lucky enough to have lots of marine wildlife along its shores, but the most common, and arguably most adorable, are seals.
+Cornwall is lucky enough to have lots of marine wildlife along its shores, but the most common, and arguably the most adorable, are seals.
 If you do find yourself in Gwithian or Godrevy, you can find these fascinating marine creatures bobbing around all year.

 Remember!
 Be sure to approach quietly, the seals are sensitive and don’t like noises — especially during the breeding season.
-National Trust do a fantastic job managing the habitat, ensuring people respect the seals.
+National Trust do a fantastic job managing the habitat around here, ensuring people respect the seals.
 To find out more about the seals here, have a look at the National Trust’s work at Godrevy here.